vigna/epserde-rs/README.md

 - Almost instant deserialization with minimal allocation, provided that you designed your type following the ε-serde guidelines or that you use standard types.

-- The structure you get by deserialization is of the same type as the structure you serialized (but with different type parameters).
+- The structure you get by deserialization is essentially of the same type as the structure you serialized (e.g., vectors become references to slices, structures remain the same but with different type parameters, etc.).
 This is not the case with [rkiv](https://crates.io/crates/rkyv/), which requires you to reimplement all methods on the deserialized type.